15. 10. 2024 Fabrizio Dovesi Atlassian, Service Management

 Evolve vision: Product managers will work closely with stakeholders, and in the case of new products/solutions potential stakeholders, to understand their needs.
 The goal is to develop roadmaps for individual products, product lines, and for the business itself.
 These roadmaps describe the current vision for the near term, intermediate term (3-12 months), and long term (one year or more) with less detail the further out in time the roadmap goes.
 These roadmaps help the product managers to guide their prioritization decisions and provides input into the planning activities of other efforts (such as the Enterprise Architecture and Portfolio Management activities)

-So, if you want to make your product or program decisions better, are you prepared to implement a structured process for decision-making?
-Are you fully aware of the advantages and the effort required to make this system works?
+So if you want to make your product or program decisions better, are you prepared to implement a structured process for decision-making?
+Are you fully aware of the advantages and the effort required to make this system work?
 This article gives you insight into the potential benefits of adopting a tool that can facilitate communication among stakeholders and provide objective guidance on key parameters, helping you manage this complex process.

 Meet the new Jira Product Discovery tool

 For those already familiar with Jira, a JPD project is conceptually similar to a Jira project (it represents a collection of issues), but with different functionalities due to the different nature of the relative scopes for which they were designed.
-JPD is primarily for managing ideas/suggestions and the related process of analysis, approvals and comparisons with other competing ideas/suggestions, while Jira is for managing the work to be done.

 The handbook is a continuously evolving resource that is already rich in content and key insights.
+A summary of these key points is provided below for your reference.

 From a general standpoint, we can approach the subject of managing our product decisions by first defining the idea’s life cycle, which we represent by macro stages as follows:

-• Make: build the solution and iterate on it until it satisfies the needs of enough customers.
+• Make: Build the solution and iterate on it until it satisfies the needs of enough customers

-• Impact: launch, measure results and keep improving the solution until satisfied with the outcome.
+• Impact: Launch, measure results, and keep improving the solution until satisfied with the outcome

 It should be noted that these stages are not to be considered as sequential; rather, they are to be regarded as iterative.